neuropromotion/miRNA-prediction-in-single-cell-RNA-seq-data/pipeline_benchmarking/feature_selection/README.md

 Rank bulk-only genes by XGB shallow importance on bulk train.
 Per-target K from {50, 100, 150, 200}: pick the smallest K that keeps bulk val R² within 10% relative / 0.02 absolute of the full union, and does not decrease SC val R² vs baseline; otherwise increase K or fall back to the full bulk-only set.
 Skip targets with bulk_only < 50 or baseline bulk val R² < 0.4.
 On the 50-miRNA pilot (summary_by_method.csv), ElasticNet + bulk trim gave mean bulk val R² 0.747 (vs 0.750 for ElasticNet), mean SC val R² 0.084 (vs 0.049), and ~307 features (vs ~656), with 13/50 SC targets above R² = 0.4 (vs 12).
 Bulk performance stayed stable while SC improved and the feature space shrank by ~2×.
-The same procedure was applied to all 327 targets; outputs are in
+The same procedure was applied to all 327 targets

 #### Performance Visualization

 The cross-target validation performance across the benchmarked configuration options is illustrated below: